-In those early days there were no real cards and no actual roulette tables.
-Instead the games are played via sophisticated video machines.
-You are seated with other players and the games are as authentic as they could possibly be via video machines but there are no live dealers as such.
-You purchase your “chips” as paper credits from the cashier and enter the numbers into the machine to receive your electronic chips.
-Hostesses are on hand to serve complementary drinks to players, for those who are just watching and enjoying the atmosphere drinks may be purchased.
+In those early days there were no chips and no dealers!
+You were seated with other players and the games were played via video machines.
+You purchased your “chips” as paper credits from the cashier and entered the numbers into the machine to receive your electronic chips.
+Hostesses were on hand to serve complementary drinks to players, for those who are just watching and enjoying the atmosphere drinks may be purchased.

-I think it’s downfall was probably the fact that there was a membership fee and at 200 pesos (around $18USD) this is quite expensive for a casual visitor although not such bad of a deal for a frequent patron.
-Drinks are also expensive at 60 pesos ($5) for a beer and are not complementary for players.
-What sets Playboy apart from the rest though, is that here you will find real live games with dealers and of course, Playboy bunnies – Latina style!
-The lower area at Playboy Cancun hosts TV screens showing live sports events, the usual slots, around 6 blackjack tables and 1 each of roulette and craps.
-The upper floor also has slots and poker tables.
+I think it’s downfall was probably the fact that there was a membership fee required and at 200 pesos (around $18USD).
+It was quite expensive for a casual visitor although not such bad of a deal for a frequent patron.
+Drinks were also expensive at 60 pesos ($5) for a beer and not complementary for players.
+What set Playboy apart from the rest though, is that they were first to offer real live games with dealers and of course, Playboy bunnies.
+Latina style!
+The lower area at Playboy Cancun hosted TV screens showing live sports events, the usual slots, around 6 blackjack tables and 1 each of roulette and craps.
+The upper floor also had slots and poker tables.

 Cancun is not Vegas and hopefully it never will be.
 To me there is far too much to see, do and enjoy in Cancun than to while away those precious hours gambling in a dark casino.
 However, for those that do enjoy the experience then you should be able to find a casino in Cancun that more than meets your needs.